All Saints' Church, Stock, Essex (parish of Stock Harvard)

 ---

-Some of the old tiles have been reclaimed but most will be newer reclaimed hand-made tiles from another site.
+We have managed to retain some of the old tiles but most are comparatively newer reclaimed hand-made tiles from another site.

-Repairs are also under way to some gutters and hoppers, plus some stonework.
+Repairs also included some gutters and hoppers, plus some stonework.

-All this follows many months of consultations with our long-serving architect, roofers, the Diocesan Advisory Committee, and bat consultants (plus Historic England and Natural England) keeping an eye on us.
+All this followedmany months of consultations with our long-serving architect, roofers, the Diocesan Advisory Committee, and bat consultants (plus Historic England and Natural England) keeping an eye on us.

 Step back nearly three years to the gusty day when a 2m row of tiles slipped on the Chancel roof.
 Checks revealed that roof repairs after the nearby 1940 landmine explosion had been done while facing a post-war shortage of key materials.
 See the image below for the wartime damage.